shuyi003/Construction-document-QA/README.md

-This respository provides representative workflow codes in Google Colab to develop four types of construction-specialized language models (LMs) at varying scales.
+This repository provides a set of representative workflow codes (Google Colab-compatible) for developing four types of construction-specialized language models (LMs) across varying model scales.
+These workflows demonstrate the application of domain adaptation strategies tailored to the construction domain.

-To evaluate performances of domain-adapted LMs, we also provide testing dataset comprising both extractive QA and open-ended QA pairs.
+To facilitate performance evaluation, we also include a curated testing dataset comprising both extractive and open-ended question answering (QA) pairs.

-Specifically, extractive QA pairs strictly follow SQUAD format, with one provision coming two to three following questions.
-The code to generate original extractive QA pairs is also provided.
-Open-ended QA pairs are derived from public dataset and they follow one question comes with one answer format.
+The extractive QA dataset adheres strictly to the SQuAD format, in which each provision is followed by two to three corresponding questions.
+The labeling codes for the original extractive QA pairs is also included in the repository.
+The open-ended QA dataset is derived from publicly available sources and follows a one-to-one format, with each question paired with a corresponding free-form answer.

+These resources are intended to support reproducibility and future extensions for domain-specific LM development and evaluation in construction document understanding tasks.